govau/service-manual-prototype/content/topics/accessibility.md

 ---
-title: Another news article from the service manual
+title: Accessibility
-date: 2016-02-14
+layout: Topic
-layout: Post
+description: Here is a short description about accessibility
 ---

 <!-- start lipsum code -->